• Skip to primary navigation

 • Ground Black Pepper – Mix it up with white pepper.
 Pepper gives it the perfect amount of zip.

-• Smoked Paprika – You could use regular paprika, but we love the addition of smokey flavor.
+• Smoked Paprika – You could use regular paprika, but we love the addition of smoky flavor.

 Mix the Seasoning!